KittensAreDaBest/crafty-discord-bot/README.md

 A discord bot using the crafty-client API to control Crafty Controller

 # need-help
 Need any help?
-If so, contact CatsAreDaBest#3054
+If so, contact CatsAreDaBest#3054 on Discord

 # requirements
 discord.py installed